23rd October 2017

 Not surprisingly, a lot of people tend to avoid the island due to its turbulent past, although it is possible to go on a trip to see it and find out more about the fascinating history.
 Venice has plenty of other scary things to see too, including the Palazzo Dario, a house which is known to be haunted.
 It’s thought that nearly everyone who has owned it or lived there came to sticky end, but visit if you dare!

-Flights to Venice start from just £27.00 in October.
+Flights to Venice start are very reasonably in October.
 It is known for being expensive when you get there, but if you head away from the popular tourist areas you can find some great local restaurants which aren’t so pricey.
-Three-star hotels start from around £50.00 per night.

 Whichever destination you visit, don’t forget to make sure you have comprehensive travel insurance before you travel.
 Asda Money Travel Insurance offers a range of policies, with different levels of cover available to suit your needs.
 Kids go free too, which is perfect if you’re taking the family with you.